 It is important that your presence in the hospital is as short as possible to ensure that as few people as possible are present in the hospital at the same time.
 In doing so, we minimize the risk of contamination with the covid-19 virus.
 A screening at the door will be carried out quickly, so you can get to your appointment on time.
 The screening employee will hand you a wristband, so you can walk in and out without having to be screened multiple times.

 Do you have corona-like symptoms?
 Do tell us!

 In case you have symptoms of the coronavirus (e.g. coughing, shortness of breath, fever, colds, sneezing and/or loss of taste and smell) please notify us before your arrival, so we can take appropriate measures.
 Also notify us if people in your household are infected with the coronavirus, or if you have been in a high-risk area lately.
 Check here wether your recent destination is a high-risk area (orange/red).

-When you have an appointment at our hoospital, there is no increased risk of a Covid-19 infection.
+When you have an appointment at our hospital, there is no increased risk of a Covid-19 infection.
 We have taken all kinds of measures to treat both patients with and without corona symptoms safely.

 We prevent the spread of corona in the following ways:

 - we pre-screen patients for symptoms (cough, cold, fever, shortness of breath and sneezing) at the entrances

 we stick to the six feet social distancing guideline

 one-way traffic applies in the outpatient clinics

-- Corona patients are treated seperately from other patients
+- patients infected with the coronavirus are treated seperately from other patients

 - employees with symptoms are tested immediately and are not allowed to go to work

 Please try to attend your appointment alone.
 If this is not possible, only one person is allowed to accompany you.
 Underage patients are always allowed to bring one of their parents.
 People in a wheelchair may take someone with them too.
 The companion can be asked to wait somewhere else during your appointment.
 Please read our rules for guidance carefully.